Canon M6 vs T5i

-The Canon EOS M6 and the Canon EOS Rebel T5i (labelled Canon 700D in some countries) are two digital cameras that were revealed to the public, respectively, in February 2017 and March 2013.
+The Canon EOS M6 and the Canon EOS Rebel T5i (labelled Canon 700D in some countries) are two digital cameras that were announced, respectively, in February 2017 and March 2013.
 The M6 is a mirrorless interchangeable lens camera, while the T5i is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-The M6 has a resolution of 24 megapixel, whereas the T5i provides 17.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The M6 has a resolution of 24 megapixels, whereas the T5i provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Canon M6 and the Canon T5i is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the M6 – represents the basis or 100 percent across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Canon M6 and the Canon T5i.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the M6 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T5i is considerably larger (75 percent) than the Canon M6.
 Moreover, the T5i is substantially heavier (49 percent) than the M6.
 In this context, it is worth noting that neither the M6 nor the T5i are weather-sealed.